 A PCI DSS Gap Analysis reviews an organization’s cardholder data environment (CDE) against the latest version of the Payment Card Industry Data Security Standard (PCI DSS).
 In-scope systems and networks are reviewed and a detailed report compiled, showing areas that need attention.

 A PCI compliance gap analysis starts with a Qualified Security Assessor (QSA) mapping the critical information processes and technical infrastructure to determine where PCI controls have an impact on the business to:

-- Outline the most cost-effective approach to meeting PCI obligations; and
+- Outline the most cost-effective approach to meeting PCI obligations

-- Assess readiness for an upcoming PCI audit and to identify deficient controls that could potentially cause an audit failure, with costly consequences for the organisation.
+- Assess readiness for an upcoming PCI audit and to identify deficient controls that could potentially cause an audit failure, with costly consequences for the organization

 After the assessment, your QSA will prepare a full report that will provides an executive summary and detailed analysis of the status of controls and give high - level recommendations and options for remediation.